robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

   3000.
 {% endhighlight %}

-At this point, you should get the idea.

 ### Non derministic test outcomes

-In certain situations, test outcomes are non-deterministic.
+In certain situations test outcomes are non-deterministic.
-In such cases, the `?SOMETIMES/2` macro can help.
+In such cases, have a look to the `?SOMETIMES/2` macro.
 An extract from the QuickCheck documentation follows.

 {% highlight erlang %}